pnp/powerautomate-samples/samples/notify-on-last-working-day/README.md

 * Working days are from Monday to Friday
 * Saturday and Sunday are non-working days

-The last day of the month is counted by subtracting one day from the first day of the next month.
+*The last day of the month is counted by subtracting one day from the first day of the next month.

 The scheduled flow uses trigger conditions that minimize flow runs to the last 4 days in the month (the flow is triggered if the date returned by utcNow() is greater than 4 days before the first day of the next month).
 By changing the 'date' variable in the flow you can check if the next day or day before next is the last working day of the month and be notified in advance.

-Because self-reference is not supported (yet) when updating the value of the variable in **Do Until** loop I had to use an extra stage variable.
+Because self-reference is not supported by Power Automate (you can vote on this [here](https://powerusers.microsoft.com/t5/Power-Automate-Ideas/Allow-self-reference-on-action-SetVariable/idi-p/62137)) when updating the value of the variable in **Do Until** loop I had to use an extra stage variable.

 ## Prerequisites